| | |

 This bronze figurine dates to about 1000 AD.
 It may depict Thor (a Norse god) or Jesus.
 The thing it holds could be Thor’s hammer or it could be a Christian cross.

 What struck me about Iceland’s story as I saw it in this museum is the stark contrast between the pre-Christian period and Iceland’s Christian era.
 It seemed to me that the Icelandic way of life was pretty simple and – a word I generally avoid – primitive.
-The arrival of Christianity in the 11th century, it seems, didn’t just mean the arrival of a new religion, it meant joining the rest of Europe in terms of technical accomplishments and art.
+The arrival of Christianity in the 11th century, it seems, didn’t just mean the arrival of a new religion, it meant joining the rest of Europe in terms of technological accomplishments and art.

 The National Museum of Iceland: Suðurgata 41, Reykjavík.
-Open from the middle of September to the end of April Tuesday-Sunday 10:00-17:00 and May to mid-September daily 10:00-17:00.
-Admission: Adults ISK2000 (€12/$14), children 0-17 free.
-Website.
+Open daily 10:00-17:00 (Check ahead, as this may change.)
+Admission: Adults 3,000 ISK; children 0-17 free.
+Tickets.

 Arbaer Open Air Museum